bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js147">147.
 Calculate the Area of a Hexagon</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This program calculates the area of a regular hexagon given the side length ( s ).
-The formula for the area of a regular hexagon is Area = (3 &ast; V3 &ast; s&ast;2) / 2 , where s is the side length.
+<p>This program calculates the area of a regular hexagon given the side length ( s ).
+The
+formula for the area of a regular hexagon is Area = (3 &ast; V3 &ast; s&ast;2) / 2 , where
+s is the side length.</p>
 <pre>
 function calculateHexagonArea(sideLength) {
 const area = (3 &ast; Math.sqrt(3) / 2) &ast; Math.pow(sideLength, 2);